noworry-b-still/noworry-b-still/README.md

 </h3>

 - **Functional Programming Expertise**: Proficient in Elixir, with a strong foundation in functional programming principles.
+- **Object-Oriented Programming Expertise**:  Proficient in Python, with a strong foundation in OOP principles
 - **Full-Stack Development**: Flexible in building full-stack applications, including expertise in JS-based technologies, Python, REST, and GraphQL.
 - **Distributed Systems**: Knowledgeable in distributed systems and various database architectures.
 - **Project Management & CI/CD**: Proficient in Jira, Confluence, and GitHub Workflows for project management and CI/CD pipelines.
-- **Continuous Learning**: Eager to learn Go and OCaml, and open to exploring any tech stack that effectively solves the problem.
+- **Continuous Learning**: Eager to delve more into Rust and Elixir, and open to exploring any tech stack that effectively solves the problem.

 <h1></h1>